Ginetta G50: G50Z

-In 2008, the Ginetta G50Z was announced.
+In 2009, the Ginetta G50Z was released.
 Intended for GT3 class racing, the car featured a 4.0-litre Zytek V8 engine which was then down graded to 3.8-litres before the car was sold to privateer teams due to the mechanical problems.
 The engine produced 365 kW in the highest trim.
 The car focused on improved handling and stability, a front splitter and a large rear diffuser aided in that purpose along with a large rear wing.
 The engine was coupled to a 6-speed Hewland sequential manual gearbox operated by paddles on the steering column which resulted in faster gear changes than the GT4.